Rain Forecast In City Lahore - UrduPoint

 Rain Forecast In City Lahore

-Meteorological department forecast rain coupled with wind-thunderstorm in most part of the province including provincial capital during next 24 hours
+The rain and wind-thunderstorm is expected in most parts of the province, including the provincial capital, during the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 8th Jun, 2020 ) :Meteorological department forecast rain coupled with wind-thunderstorm in most part of the province including provincial capital during next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 11th Jun, 2020 ) :The rain and wind-thunderstorm is expected in most parts of the province, including the provincial capital, during the next 24 hours.

 According to synoptic situation, a shallow westerly wave is present over upper parts of the country.

-Moist currents from Arabian sea are reaching central and northeastern parts of the country.
+Moist currents from Arabian sea are reaching north-eastern parts of the country.

+According to the Meteorological department, hot and dry weather is expected in most parts of the province.

-According to the detail, rain wind-thunderstorm is expected in Attock, Murree, Taxila, Fateh Jang, Tala Gang, Gujranwala and Lahore.
+However, rain wind-thunderstorm is expected in Attock, Murree, Taxila, Fateh Jang, Tala Gang, Narowal, Gujrat, Lahore, Gujranwala, Faisalabad, Jhang, Sargodha, Mianwali, Sialkot, D G Khan and surrounding areas on Friday.

-Maximum and Minimum temperatures were recorded as 38 and 28 centigrade, respectivelyon Monday.
+The maximum and minimum temperatures were recorded as 38 degrees centigrade and 28 degreescentigrade ,respectively, on Thursday.